 Perceiving persistence: Can multiple objects be tracked predictively?

 Objects go in and out of view all the time, either because of eye blinks, saccades, or temporary occlusion.
-How do we continuously track such objects?
-Do our visual systems come equipped with visually predictive tracking devices?
-The question was addressed with a multiple object tracking paradigm in which subjects attempt to track four briefly disappearing targets that move among four distractors.
-Participants tracked best when objects reappeared where they disappeared, and worse when objects reappeared further from the points of disappearance.
+How are such objects continuously tracked and followed?
+Do our visual systems come equipped with predictive tracking devices?
+The question was addressed with a multiple object tracking paradigm in which subjects attempted to track four briefly disappearing targets that moved among four distractors.
+Tracking performance was best when objects reappeared where they disappeared, and worse when reappearing further from the points of disappearance.
 Test it for yourself!

 Here is a movie where all objects reappear where they disappear.
 Track the blinked objects: